“The world breaks everyone, then some become strong at the broken places.”

 Maybe it’s just optimism or naiveté, but I believe our pain and struggle can be redeemed.
 Even in our most desperate times, I think good can come from the pain.
 Maybe we learn something from our struggle.
 Perhaps our pain ignites a passion to serve the world in a unique way.
 Maybe our story can be used to inspire others who think they are alone in their suffering.

 There is a Japanese art form called Kintsugi that I think is a beautiful metaphor for this redemptive process.
 Kintsugi is the process of fixing broken pottery with a lacquer resin sprinkled with powdered gold.
 The story goes that in the 15th century, the Shogun of Japan sent a damaged Chinese tea bowl to China to be repaired.
-When it was returned with ugly metal staples, Japanese craftsmen came up with a more aesthetic means of repair.
-Hence, Kintsugi.
+When it was returned with ugly metal staples, Japanese craftsmen came up with Kintsugi, a more aesthetic means of repair.
 Because of the gold linings, the new pottery becomes even more valuable than the old unbroken pottery.

-I wonder if the same is true for us.
+I wonder if the same can be true for us.
 We all experience brokenness, sometimes in very painful ways.
 But I believe there is also hope for repair, healing, and redemption.
 If you are a person of faith, perhaps you view God as an integral part of this process.
 And when the process is complete, the new version of yourself may be even more valuable than the old.

-Discussion: What is one area of your life that you are experiencing brokenness, that you need Kintsugi?
+What is one area of your life that you are experiencing brokenness, that you need Kintsugi?